openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

 * Virtual machines with SSD storage: ~ 45-60 minutes
 * Systems with traditional hard disks: ~ 90-120 minutes

-Once the playbooks have fully executed, you may experiment with various settings changes in ``/etc/openstack_deploy/user_variables.yml`` and only run individual playbooks.
+Once the playbooks have fully executed, it is possible to experiment with various settings changes in ``/etc/openstack_deploy/user_variables.yml`` and only run individual playbooks.
 For example, to run the playbook for the Keystone service, execute: